spiceai/docs/spiceaidocs/docs/components/embeddings/index.md

 pagination_next: null
 ---

-Embedding models are used to convert raw text into a numerical representation that can be used by machine learning models.

-Spice supports running embedding models locally, or use remote services such as OpenAI, or [la Plateforme](https://console.mistral.ai/).
+Embedding models convert raw text into numerical representations that can be used by machine learning models.
+Spice supports running embedding models locally or using remote services such as OpenAI or [la Plateforme](https://console.mistral.ai/).

 Embedding models are defined in the `spicepod.yaml` file as top-level components.

+Example configuration in `spicepod.yaml`:

 ```yaml
 embeddings: